Genivia/ugrep-indexer/README.md

 original file data.
 That makes it hard or impossible to compress index files.
 This is also a good indicator of how effective an index file will be in practice.

+### Q: Why index archives and compressed files?

+Archiving (zip/tar/pax/cpio) and compressing files saves disk space.
+On the other hand, searching archives and compressed files is slower than searching regular files.
+Indexing archives and compressed files with `ugrep-indexer -z -I` and searching them with `ugrep -z -I --index PATTERN` can speed up searching when the archives and compressed files that we are not interesed in are skipped, when the pattern does not match the index.
+On the other hand, disk store requirements will increase with the addition of index file entries for archives and compressed files.
+Note that when archives and compressed files contain binaries, then option `-I` will ignore them and not create indexes for binary files stored in archives and compressed files.